milamusayeva/wazuh_file-retrieval/README.md

-1. Add the rule (local_rules.xml) and restart Wazuh to load the new rules:
+1. Add a custom rule in /var/ossec/ruleset/rules/ (local_rules.xml) and restart Wazuh to load the new rules:
 ```
 sudo systemctl restart wazuh-manager
 ```